tlaverdure/laravel-echo-server/README.md

 NodeJs server for Laravel Echo broadcasting with Socket.io.

 ### Edited:
-I added the `PresenceChannelWhisper` just to listed to all whispers broadcast client events.
+I added the `PresenceChannelWhisper` just to listen to all whispers broadcast client events.
 This hasn't been implemented so I decided to fork this project for my own.

 Optionally, you can configure laravel-echo-server to publish an event on each update to a presence channel, by setting `databaseConfig.publishWhisper` to `true`: